trinv1/computational_theory/README.md

 ## Overview
 ### Problem 1
 #### Binary Words and Operations
 In Problem 1, we are implementing the SHA-256 logical functions (Parity, Ch, Maj, Σ₀, Σ₁, σ₀, σ₁) using NumPy to perform 32-bit operations.
-SHA-256 operates through these logical functions and bitwise operations, providing a high level of security that is resistant to collisions and **pre-image attacks** (original message before its been hashed) ([SHA-256 logical functions explanation](https://mojoauth.com/compare-hashing-algorithms/sha-256-vs-sha-384/)).
+SHA-256 operates through these logical functions and bitwise operations, providing a high level of security that is resistant to collisions and **pre-image attacks** (original message before its been hashed.

 ### Problem 2
 #### Fraction Parts of Cube Roots